FeliPrado31/Holberton-Utils/README.md

 The Hipposcraper automates file template creation for Holberton projects.
 The program takes a link to a Holberton School project, scrapes the webpage, and creates the corresponding directory and files.
 The Hipposcraper currently supports the following

 https://github.com/kai-dg/hipposcraper

+So, i will add new configs in the future.
+Enojoy and give me one start.